 -

-Most aspiring sonographers earn an associate degree or bachelor’s degree in diagnostic medical sonography from an accredited institution.
+Most aspire sonographers earn the an the associate degree or bachelor’s degree in diagnostic medical sonography from an accredited institution.

 -

-Programs typically take 2–4 years and include coursework in anatomy, physiology, ultrasound physics, and medical ethics.
+Programs typically take 2–4 years and include coursework in the anatomy, physiology, ultrasound physics, and also medical ethics.

 -

-Accredited programs often provide hands-on training in hospitals or imaging centers, which is critical for skill development.
+Accredited programs often provided by the hands-on trainings in the hospitals or imaging centers, which is critical for skill development.

 Step 2: Gain Clinical Experience